 Details: Structural shudders notwithstanding, the tester’s interior showed good detail fit/finish, and I was pleased to note the abundant soft-touch surfacing on this Limited.
 Still, even this high-line leather-upholstered treatment didn’t seem any nicer than a top-trim Chevy Cruze or Ford Focus interior, and some fairly cheapo plastics lurk in the lower regions of the dash, console and seats.
 The power-window switches had an indistinct action that made it difficult to adjust the side glass precisely.

-Room/comfort (front): I basically concur with my colleagues’ comments here.
-Would add that the Limited’s standard rearview camera is probably more useful than the available blind-spot and cross-traffic alerts.
+Room/comfort (front): Limited’s standard rearview camera is probably more useful than the available blind-spot and cross-traffic alerts.

 CP Says. . .
 This Dart disappointed me for performance, ride, dynamics, refinement, and structural solidity, and that’s a lot of significant shortcomings for a brand-new car.
 I hope Chrysler addresses these deficits post-haste, because the Dart could be so much more satisfying—not to mention more competitive.
 It’s not a bad car as it is, but it’s nowhere near as compelling as it needs to be in a very hard-fought class.